practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 denote hex (`0x`), binary (`0b`) or octal (`0o`) integers.
 Literal prefixes and suffixes cannot be mixed.

+**In [4]:**

+{% highlight python %}
 50       # 50 as a decimal integer
 50.0     # 50 as a floating-point decimal
 50.      # 50 again as a floating-point decimal
 5.0e1    # 50 as a floating decimal in scientific notation 50j      # A purely imaginary 50
 0x32     # 50 as a hexidecimal integer
 0b110010 # 50 as a binary integer
 0o62     # 50 as an octal integer
+{% endhighlight %}